sirakzg/w251_projects/week7hw/README.md

 ## 4) Comparisons

 While I personally preferred the quality of this model over the one from HW3s OpenCV version I still prefer the OpenCV implementation due to it's ease of use (ie no tiling) and easier access to facial bounding boxes.
+Another comparison is that the size of the Keras model is 115 MB vs the 941 KB cascade filter used in OpenCV, a much lighter implementation suitable for production purposes.